jeffreyan11/laser-chess-engine/README.md

 The code and Makefile support gcc on Linux and MinGW on Windows for Intel Nehalem (2008-2010) and later processors only (due to popcnt instruction support).

-The implementation uses kindergarten bitboards for a fairly fast getLegalMoves and doMove (~0.3 sec PERFT 5, ~6.5 sec PERFT 6).
+The implementation uses fancy magic bitboards for a fairly fast getLegalMoves and doMove (~6.2 sec PERFT 6).

 The search is a fail-hard principal variation, null window search (PVS, NWS).
 A transposition table, null move pruning, internal iterative deepening, static exchange evaluation (SEE), Most Valuable Victim, Least Valuable Attacker (MVV/LVA), and the killer heuristic are used to prune and move order in the main search.